 Mealworms are not a necessity, especially when growing Venus flytraps outdoors.
 They will probably get enough insects just by being outside.

+Can you feed Venus fly traps mealworms so they don’t go hungry?
 If you’re growing the Venus flytraps indoors, you can feed them mealworms because they probably won’t catch many insects naturally like they would outdoors.

 Are Mealworms the Only Food for Venus Flytraps?